Flaried/animation-replacer-roblox/README.md

 **Animation Spoofing/Reuploading** is an automated process designed to fix the handling of third party animations in your Roblox game.
 This program will scrape Roblox files, spoof/reupload animations, and republish them to ensure animation functionality when you publish your game.

 ---
-> [!WARNING]
->  In active development, so it wont replace animation instances in the game, only the animation Ids in the scripts.

 ## 📝 Development Status